 Listed below are three application tools that will provide access to multiple lenders.
 Both FASTChoice and the InvestEd Marketplace will allow you to compare lenders and rates for possible alternative loans.
 As a borrower, you have the option to select any lender you choose.
 If you have any questions regarding the process used to select the lenders included in FASTChoice or the InvestEd Marketplace, please contact the Office of Financial Aid.

 FAST Choice – Student Private/Alternative Loans

 FAST Choice – Parent Private/Alternative Loans

-All students applying for a private education loan are required to complete a Self Certification Form indicating the COA amount for Franklin College and the student’s total financial aid.
-Listed are the COA figures to be used when completed the Self Certification Form.
+All students applying for a private education loan are required to complete a Self-Certification Form indicating the COA amount for Franklin College and the student’s total financial aid.
+Listed are the COA figures to be used when completing the Self Certification Form.

 We’re happy you’re interested in Franklin College!

 If you have specific questions, contact the office of financial aid at 888.852.6471 or 317.738.8075 or email us at finaid@FranklinCollege.edu.